shruacha1234/kruize/tests/Spring-petclinic/README.md

 Running petclinic with inbuilt db...done
 ```

-If the image name is not specified the default image will be considered
+If the image name is not specified then the default image `kusumach/spring-petclinic:jdk11-Oj9-0423` will be considered
 ```
 $./scripts/petclinic-setup.sh use_image
 Checking prereqs...done